-Founded in 2013, Young Professionals of the Americas (YPA) is a member initiative of AS/COA that provides a platform for young professionals in their 20s and 30s to connect around the latest trends in the Americas through its New York City, Miami, and Washington, DC chapters.
+Founded in 2013, Young Professionals of the Americas (YPA) is a member initiative of AS/COA that provides a platform for young professionals to connect around the latest trends in the Americas through its New York City, Miami, and Washington, DC chapters.

 YPA Mission Statement

 The mission of YPA is to build a network that engages, connects, and inspires future leaders passionate about Latin America through professional development and social events.

 Join our mailing list to get updates on membership and events, including our monthly happy hours, open to both members and prospective members.